HuckleBun/personal-record-keeping/README.md

 # personal-record-keeping

 ## Purpose
-My hub for all my work and personal organization and tracking.
+My hub for all my work organization.

 ## Built With
 * HTML